Tunisia Complete Travel Guide

 Food is usually spicy but not too much, and if you don’t like it, you can easily find non-spicy food.

-Be careful, in more remote destinations, transportation usually stop around 5 pm.
+Be careful, in more remote destinations, transportation usually stops around 5 pm.
 Always check beforehand, and don’t listen to people saying that there’s always louages running, it’s only true for the main axis.

 Another easier option is to rent a car; it will make you gain a lot of time.
 Roads are usually in a good state.
 The locals’ way of driving is a bit “sporty,” but you should be fine.
 Choose a franchised company and take photos of the car before leaving with it.